ioi-israel/server-setup/README.md

     $ cmsRunTests
     ```
     * This may take a while.
     * If some tests fail, inspect the logs and consider running `cmsRunTests -r` to retry only the failed ones.
+Consider running `cmsLogService` in another window, to inspect events more closely.
+Note it should be executed before `cmsRunTests`.
     * If swap is enabled, some out of memory ("oom") tests may fail.
     * The number of workers defined under `cmstestsuite` should match the actual number of workers defined in `cms.conf`.
 In our custom branch the number of workers is 1.
     * When testing several times, the database may become polluted (which is undesirable, and by itself can cause some tests to fail).
 Consider dropping the database and initializing it after every testing session.